 Headstock fixes on the left-hand side of the lathe bed.
 It helps to rotate different workpieces at different speeds with the help of chuck.
 Spindle, chuck, gears, gear drive, speed, and feed selector are present inside the headstock casting.

 The material of the spindle is nickel or carbon chrome steel.
-The centreline of the spindle and centreline of the lathe are perfectly in alignment with each other.
+The centreline of the spindle and the centreline of the lathe is perfectly in alignment with each other.

 It is hollow from the inside so, a long bar can pass through it.
 The front end of the spindle can hold the taper part.

 The threaded design carries a driving plate, faceplate, and chuck, whereas a flanged one enables them to attach.

 The spindle is guided with the two bearings from both sides in the headstock.
 It can be a ball, bush, or roller bearing.
 The selection of bearings depends on the type of application, loads, speed, and accuracy.